Rod1Andrade/voting-app/README.md

 - [ ] User can see a list of items he can vote on
 - [ ] These items must have a button that the user can click on to vote
 - [ ] After the user clicked a button, the user should see all the votes
+- [ ] The user cant vote in vote item if the finish date has been passed.

 ## Bonus features

+- [x] User can create the vote items
 - [x] Store items and votes in a database
 - [x] Only allow authenticated users to vote